EmbodyTheLogos/distracted_driver_classification/README.md

 	-The codes for evaluating all of our models is in the folder "evalutation\Evaluation Code" folder.
 Make sure you put the "validation_data.pickle" and "test_data.pickle" files in the "Evaluation Code" folder.

-	-Note that if you want to load in saved models (that I trained) in the "Evaluation Code" folder, you need Tensorflow version 2.9.1.
+	-Note that if you want to load in pretrained models (that I trained) in the "Evaluation Code" folder, you need Tensorflow version 2.9.1.

-	-Or you can retrain the models with whatever version Tensorflow you have, and use that same Tensorflow version to load in your trained models (this takes long time).
+	-Or you can retrain the models with whatever version of Tensorflow you have, and use that same Tensorflow version to load in your trained models (this takes long time).

 ----------------------------------------------------------------------------------------------------------------------------------